GeoffAWaddington/CSI30Wiki/Zones.md

 1. / Lines that begin with a forward slash are completely ignored by CSI and are good for commenting sections of code. **Hint:** these also work in .mst files.
 2. // Trailing comments are preceeded by two forward slashes and can be used after an action in a .zon file

 Here is an example from a .zon file that uses both types of comments.
-First, the entire section is preceded by a comment using a single forward slash.
-Then, each of the automation modes is followed by a trailing comment identifying which mode is which.

 ````
-/To make MCU Std mode work like MCU Cubase mode, I'm using F1-F5 on the X-Touch One for the automation modes.

-Zone "SelChannelButtons|"
+Zone "Buttons"
-	SelectedTrackNavigator
-	F1 				TrackAutoMode 1 	//Read
-	F2 				TrackAutoMode 3 	//Write
-	F3 				TrackAutoMode 0 	//Trim
-	F4 				TrackAutoMode 2 	//Touch
-	F5				TrackAutoMode 4 	//Latch

-ZoneEnd
+/ Using the GlobalView button to activate the Home zone and then run the actions to close the floating FX windows.
+    GlobalView                  GoHome
+    GlobalView                  Reaper _S&M_WNCLS3        	// Close all floating FX windows
+    GlobalView                  Reaper _S&M_WNCLS4        	// Close all FX chain windows
+    GlobalView                  Reaper _S&M_TOGLFXCHAIN   	// Toggle FX Chain for selected tracks
 ````